sinclairtarget/um/README.md

 was basically an early LaTeX.
 Writing man pages using `roff` today is not very fun or intuitive.

-Happily, the Kramdown gem can be used to convert Markdown documents to `roff`-like man pages.
+Happily, the Kramdown library can be used to convert Markdown documents to `roff`-like man pages.
+(Previously, `um` used Pandoc.
+See [UPGRADE.md](/UPGRADE.md) if the switch to Kramdown has broken your um pages.)
 By default, `um` expects you to write your um pages in Markdown so that it can convert them and pass them to the `man` program to view.
 You can, however, elect to just write your um pages as `.txt` files and view them without going through the `man` program.

 Below is the Markdown source that produced the `grep` listing above.
-Except for the Kramdown-specific attribute syntax, it's all just Markdown:
+Except for the Kramdown-specific attribute syntax (all the fiddly curly brace bits), it's all just Markdown:
 ```markdown
 # grep -- Print lines matching a pattern
 {:data-section="shell"}